Beee4life/acf-city-selector/README.md

 * added a new filter to override showing of field labels
 * (re-)added a check for database version to prevent unnecessary table updates

-See more changelogs on the [website](https://acf-city-selector.com/documentation/changelog/).
+See older changelogs on the [website](https://acf-city-selector.com/documentation/changelog/).